 Once past the last campsite, you’ll begin the descent, almost a thousand feet, into the canyon via a trail scored into the rock that switches back and forth along vertical walls.
 It’s as beautiful as it is fantastic as it leads you down onto the slickrock.

 You continue to work your way to Zion Canyon across the mesa where, at a point, the trail dissolves into a series of signs with hiking boot marks along solid rock directing you towards Scout Lookout.
 Approaching Scout Lookout brings you along the precipitous cliffs that drop down to the Virgin River, responsible for these impressive cliffs.
 From here the river and the road snake below you, swifts and falcons fly at eye level, and canyon walls tower around you.

 If you’re feeling up for it, a side trip up to Angels Landing is worth it.
 It will add a challenging, but worth it mile to your journey.
 The panoramic landscape has amazing photo opportunities in all directions and will fill you with a sense of awe.
 This side trip has many sections aided by chains to hold onto, but is not for the faint of heart.
-(See more in the Angels Landing description in 5-10 mile hikes.)
+(See more in the Angels Landing description.)